 Here’s why: There is a mix of complexities at play.
 Government plays multiple roles.
 It also manages a wide array of stakeholders.
 And then, there are wider societal trends that impact trust.
 Together these factors create a complicated, many-to-many mapping of trust relationships that makes finding any single way to improve trust very difficult.

 Imagine the interactions an average person might have with different public services.
-Constituents might use public transit to drop their kids off at a public school, use the Postal Service, visit the motor vehicle office to renew their driver’s license, file their state and federal taxes, email the local council member about a neighborhood park closure, and much more.
+Constituents might use public transit to drop their kids off at a public school, use the Postal Service, visit the motor vehicle office to renew their driver’s license, file their state and federal taxes, email the local council member about a neighbourhood park closure, and much more.
 All these interactions are with different government agencies, and each is likely to provide a very different experience.

 Also, research shows that citizens tend to have greater trust in government entities that are closest to them.7 Typically, people have the most day-to-day interaction with local government.
 Decisions made by the local government on various issues ranging from education and housing to public safety directly impact people’s daily routines.
 And citizens are often physically closer to these government officials too, living in the same towns or counties.
 This proximity generally results in greater trust levels.
 But the same can’t be said about the federal government, where both abstract services and physical distance combine to negatively impact trust.
 This means trust depends not just on what the government is doing, but also on “which” government is doing it.